-She is also someone who says that the subscription service is quite nice, because she didn’t use to take the care to change her brush nearly enough.
+She is also someone who says that the subscription service is quite nice because she didn't use to take care to change her brush nearly enough.

 “Quip makes the prettiest toothbrushes ever”

-What’s more, she has kids and she was apprehensive that it would be difficult to make them want to brush their teeth, but with Quip that doesn’t seem to be a problem.
+Also, as a mom, she was apprehensive that it would be difficult to make her kids want to brush their teeth, but with Quip that doesn't seem to be a problem.
 She also says her whole family is super excited to have toothbrushes that have matching styles.

 Her family travels a lot, so a huge pro about the Quip is that it isn't bulky, there are no cords, and the toothbrush holder serves as a brush head cover, making a compact travel case.

-“I can’t reccomend it but I also can’t tell you not to get it.”
+“I can't recommend it but I also can't tell you not to get it.”

 So he and his wife both received Quip toothbrushes in the mail.

-Ultimately neither he nor his wife were left feeling very enthusiastic about the Quip, but since they already had great oral hygiene routines and perfect dental health before, they didn’t really see the need to switch.
+Ultimately neither he nor his wife felt very enthusiastic about the Quip, but since they already had great oral hygiene routines and perfect dental health before, they didn't really see the need to switch.

-Oscar recognizes that he may be a bit biased since he really doesn’t like their marketing campaign.
+Oscar recognizes he may be biased since he really doesn't like their marketing campaign.
 Perhaps the Quip is only supposed to be for people who need help establishing a good oral hygiene routine.
-It could be that it’s not meant for people like him who already have an oral hygiene routine that that they are happy with.
+Maybe it's not meant for people like him who already have an oral hygiene routine that they are happy with.

-Unlike Traci in the first review however, Oscar loved the toothpaste.
+Unlike Traci in the first Quip toothbrush review, however, Oscar loved the toothpaste.
 So, to each his own, right?

 “They're not really worth the hype”